 How is sinusitis treated?

 Successful treatment of an acute sinus infection is often possible using antibiotics directed toward the most likely causes of infection.
 The management of chronic sinusitis is more directed towards decreasing sinus inflammation.
 Failure of antibiotics may require further testing, including a sinus CAT scan.
 Other conservative treatment includes combinations of anti-allergy medication, decongestants, nasal sprays, and saline rinses.
 Environmental controls, such as removing your carpet, having the cat sleep in another room, or using an air purifier, can also decrease symptoms.
+If left untreated, a sinus infection can bring about severe complications.
+Do not hesitate to speak with a sinus specialist if you are suffering from breathing problems.

 When do you need sinus surgery?